CodeRabbit alternative

 Keep your PR tool, add a human on top.

-Start with a fit check or Snapshot, then ongoing oversight in the plan that fits.
+Start with a fit check or Baseline, then ongoing oversight in the plan that fits.

 View packages